The-L3rNa3aN/4DGenerates-Game-Jam/README.md

 # 4DGenerates Game Jam
 ## Repository for the game jam project belonging to the 4DGenerates.
 Made for the BYOG 2022 game jam.<br>

+If you wish to fork this project, make sure your Unity editor's version is set to <b>2021.3.8f1</b><br>
 Download the game [here](https://majorbacon.itch.io/may-eye-take-your-order).

 The degenerates: -<br>